ozgecinko/ozgecinko/README.md

 I love researching, building, learning, and exploring because they make me feel alive in the deepest way.
 I also love expressing myself through writing, speaking, and meaningful conversations, often inspired by art along the way.

-Whether I'm sharing ideas at events, writing on [Medium](https://ozgecinko.medium.com/), or building projects on GitHub and Kaggle, I try to leave pieces of myself in everything I create.

----
+In every idea I share, every word I write, and every project I build, I try to leave a piece of who I am.

-## ✍️ Writing
+### ✍️ Writing

 Most of my writing lives on [Medium](https://ozgecinko.medium.com/), where I turn real problems into clear, practical walkthroughs.
 Some topics I write about:
+* LLM-Based Recommendation Systems
-* 🔬 How Shazam Identifies Songs in 5 Seconds
+* How Shazam Identifies Songs in 5 Seconds
-* 🧠 Designing Memory for AI Applications
+* Designing Memory for AI Applications

----

 ## 🌍 Open Source & Community

 I care about communities that make technology more welcoming, creative, and accessible.
 * 🇹🇷 PyLadies Istanbul Co-organizer
 * 🚀 PyTorch Docathon 2026 — my first open-source contribution
 * 🎤 Speaker at Python, data, and AI events

----

 ## 🎤 Speaking